 - Parliament’s ability to alter Government proposals: The actions of Grieve and his colleagues in amending the government business motions have also set a precedent under which any action could potentially be amendable, thus weakening government control and increasing Parliamentary control over the business of the House.
-This measure, agreed to be the Speaker, is controversial both in Parliament amongst Brexiters and also amongst outside observers.
-Time will tell whether future Parliaments more under the control of the government of the day, and with a different Speaker might seek to reverse this change
+This measure, agreed to by Speaker Brecow, is controversial both in Parliament amongst Brexiters and also amongst outside observers.
+Time will tell whether future Parliaments will retain a right to take control of business and legislate independently of the government or whether it will revert to being more under the control of the government of the day.
+As Speaker Bercow retired on 31 October 2019, the government with a different Speaker might seek to reverse this change.

 - The Cooper Act: Under a further seizure of the House’s business, on 8 April 2019, the Cooper-Letwin cross-party backbench alliance initiated legislation, subsequently passed, to avoid a No Deal Brexit by compelling the PM to ask for a delay in Brexit from the EU.
 The postponent was subsequently obtained.
 This event was a powerful sign that the governments’ oppponents could seize control of business and force changes to its policy.

-- The rights of Parliament: The actions of the Speaker fits within a long tradition of the independence of the Speaker from the control of the executive.
+- The rights of Parliament: The actions of the Speaker fit within a long tradition of the independence of the Speaker from the control of the executive.
+This is historically not the first time that a power struggle between executive and legislature has happened, the most famous being the events of 1640-42 that led to the outbreak of the English Civil War.
 Speaker Bercow is a strong defender of the rights of Parliament and of MPs, and his actions certainly have support, not least amongst those who see Parliament as having been too emasculated.